bonny/WordPress-Simple-History/readme.txt

 - HHVM is not used for any tests any longer because PHP 7 and Travis not supporting it or something.
 I dunno.
 Something like that.
 - When "development debug mode" is activated also log current filters.
 - Show an admin warning if a logger slug is longer than 30 chars.
+- Fix fatal error when calling log() method with null as context argument.

 = 2.16 (May 2017) =